CyberFlameGO/svnpython/Doc/library/userdict.rst

    remove (override) the :meth:`__hash__` method in order to trap attempts to use a mutable object as dictionary key, which would be otherwise very error prone and hard to track down.

-   .. deprecated:: 2.6
-      The :class:`MutableString` class has been removed in Python 3.0.

 In addition to supporting the methods and operations of string and Unicode objects (see section :ref:`string-methods`), :class:`UserString` instances